Hyperbolicity and uniformity of varieties of log general type: Preliminaries and Notations

 where all the $a_E \leq 1$ and the sum goes over all irreducible divisors on $Y$.
 The pair has \emph{canonical singularities} if all $a_E \leq 0$. \end{definition}

 \begin{definition} A log canonical pair $(X,D)$ is \emph{openly canonical} if $X\setm D$ has canonical singularities. \end{definition}

 For an lc pair $(X,D)$ that is openly canonical, being of openly log general type is equivalent to the condition that $\omega_X(D)$ is big, in particular this can be checked without referring to a log-resolution of singularities as in Definition \ref{def:loggt}.
-We note that the notion of a model extends naturally to pairs: